riamf/notes-hugo/notes/content/posts/vapor_template_app.md

 }
 {{< / highlight >}}

 Ok but exactly is going on?
 Request object that is available in every implementation of route closure has a connection to database, it can also look for parameters in the request.
 Here we are telling to our router that after `/user/` we are expecting a `User.parameter`, but `User` is an object and we cannot use it as a single path parameter...right, we can't but we can use its id 😱.
-Look at the result JSON that was returned from endpoint for creating new users, there is a id `FAF916C2-E8ED-4E16-966E-A277902B0CBB`, it is auto-generated so your might be different no worries, now with this implementation we can use this id as a route parameter like this [http://localhost:8080/users/FAF916C2-E8ED-4E16-966E-A277902B0CBB/](http://localhost:8080/users/FAF916C2-E8ED-4E16-966E-A277902B0CBB/) and it should return again `User` object from our database in JSON form and we managed to do all this without actually doing a lot of writing, most of this stuff is available out of the box with Vapor and Fluent...it is pretty sweet 😍.
+Look at the result JSON that was returned from endpoint for creating new users, there is a id `1`, now with this implementation we can use this id as a route parameter like this [http://localhost:8080/users/1/](http://localhost:8080/users/1/) and it should return again `User` object from our database in JSON form and we managed to do all this without actually doing a lot of writing, most of this stuff is available out of the box with Vapor and Fluent...it is pretty sweet 😍.

 # Authentication

-Ok so we now know how to create routes, pass data to our service, store this data however we would like to, and return data, we also looked at Leaf that can help us present this data in form of HTML page.
+Ok so we now know how to create routes, pass data to our service, store this data however we would like to, and return data, we also looked at Leaf that can help us present this data in form of HTML pages.
 Last thing that I find necessary to have is some kind of authentication method.
-You probably already guessed, there is a swift package for Vapor that do just that nad it is called [Auth](https://github.com/vapor/auth).
+You probably already guessed, there is a swift package for Vapor that do just that and it is called [Auth](https://github.com/vapor/auth).

 Again first we need to add it to our SPM: